xiaodaigh/PkgVersionHelper.jl/README.md

 ## PkgVersionHelper

-*Do I have the latest dependencies for my packages in the `[compat]` section of Project.toml?*
+*Do I have the latest dependencies for my packages in the `[compat]` section of `Project.toml`?*

-This is simple package that can help you check whether you have the most up-to-date package in your Project.toml.
+This package can help you check whether you have the most up-to-date package in your `Project.toml`.

 ### Usage